Wellspring-Fellowship/ChurchHymnal/posts/2015-05-09-and-can-it-be-that-i-should-gain.markdown

 That Thou, my God, shouldst die for me?
 Amazing love!
 How can it be,
 That Thou, my God, shouldst die for me?

-’Tis mystery all: th’Immortal dies:
-Who can explore His strange design?
-In vain the firstborn seraph tries
-To sound the depths of love divine.
-’Tis mercy all!
-Let earth adore,
-Let angel minds inquire no more.
-’Tis mercy all!
-Let earth adore;
-Let angel minds inquire no more.

 He left His Father’s throne above
 So free, so infinite His grace—